john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/maintaining.md

 [![cargo-outdated-github][c-cargo_outdated-github-badge]][c-cargo_outdated-github]
 [![cargo-outdated-lib.rs][c-cargo_outdated-lib.rs-badge]][c-cargo_outdated-lib.rs]

-Cargo subcommand for displaying when dependencies are out of date.
+`cargo-outdated` is a `cargo` subcommand for displaying when dependencies are out of date.

 If you are using VS Code, also look into the `Dependi` VS Code plugin.